ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 <td>

 ```
-class with annotation "A" must have method with annotation "B"
+class with annotation "A" must have annotation "B"
 ```
 </td>
 <td>